EternityForest/AnyoneCanDoIt/README.md

 a real understanding of how it will be used.
 It is important to see what problems are "Hard", and can be fully described in a page or two, and what problems are "soft", meaning we don't really know the algorithm we use to do them.

 ### Beware the Wear
 Many devices use flash memory.
 Many automatically save whatever you change.

 Few take any steps to avoid wearing out the disk in a few years, because a few years is thought to be an acceptable lifetime for a device.

 Don't do that.
 It's not acceptable!
+Actions outside the user's control especially should not contribute to device wear.
+Things should not just be expected to wear down over time.

-More generally, avoid coupling *any* frequently-done action, (like changing a color), to an automatic action that causes wear(like saving to flash).
+More generally, avoid coupling *any* frequently-done action, (like changing a color), to an automatic action that causes wear(like saving to flash)

+### Replacability!

+Things that don't last, should be replacable.
+Don't let a design leave the drawing board if it becomes disposable because of one part.
+Beyond that, things that wear should be common and available anywhere, like 0.7mm pencil leads, not propietary to one manufacturer, or even handmade and totally unique.

+### Never assume that problems will be correctly reported

+People do not consistently report issues, even when it is their responsibility to do so.

+The issue may make themself or a friend look bad.
+It may also make an enemy look bad, who may retaliate.

+Perhaps they forgot, or even wilfully sabotaged the situation in question themselves.
+Perhaps they think you don't want to be bothered.
+Maybe they have already reported several issues and think you're getting tired of them.

+Whatever the case may be, people will often not tell you things you need to know, unless you specificaly ask, and even then, they may not know.

+### People are bad at monitoring things

+Never assume that a person is capable of monitoring an automated process, or someone else's work, just because they have done this work themselves.

+It is a well known phenomena that people switching to the role of monitor can easily become complacent, and sometimes the results can be worse than before the automation or extra help.

+### Regression to prior learning

+If a potentially dangerous action is similar to a common action that people will have learned before, assume that the dangerous action *will* be mistakenly performed, and that this will most likely occur during a time of stress when the situation is already primed for a disaster.

+### Beware indirect proxies of quality

+Simple.
+German Engineered.
+Made in America.
+All metal construction.
+Handmade.
+Natural.

+None of these are a crystal ball to tell you how a product will perform, look, or whether it will last.

+What they tell you is how well they conform to some tradition that seems, to someone, to be associated with quality.
+There may be reasons for this in some cases, but over time, these vauge indicators become goals in and of themselves, and eventually they can become philosophical axioms, where the value of product itself is irrelevant, and the choice is made for idealistic reasons.

+When dealing with people, such as looking for someone to do a job, words like Certified.
+Experienced.
+Intelligent, Honest, etc, come into play.
+In this case, one presumably *does* want a properly trained employee, and honesty is always valued.

+Someone with a decade of experience doing consistently terrible work, however, is clearly no better than someone with only a year of experience.

 ### Think "Never again" not "Life Happens"